A First-Order Electroweak Phase Transition from Varying Yukawas: Introduction

 \section{Introduction}

-While the Higgs sector has started to be well measured at the LHC, the nature of the electroweak phase transition (EWPT) still remains very poorly constrained.
-In fact, it depends only weakly on the value of the Higgs mass which is only one parameter of the Higgs potential while the nature of the EWPT depends mainly on the Higgs cubic and quartic couplings and/or on the Higgs couplings to other scalar fields.
-In the Standard Model (SM), the EWPT is a rapid crossover \cite{Csikor:1998eu} but minimal extensions of the SM can make it first-order.
-The second run of the LHC is going to be an interesting step in providing new probes of models leading to first-order EWPT, which would have dramatic implications for EW baryogenesis and therefore our understanding of the origin of the matter antimatter asymmetry of the universe~\cite{Cohen:1990it}.
+While the Higgs sector has started to be well measured at the LHC, the nature of the electroweak phase transition (EWPT) still remains very poorly constrained. {In fact, it depends only weakly on the value of the Higgs mass which solely provides information about the Higgs potential in the vicinity of its broken-electroweak-symmetry minimum and not on its global properties.} In the Standard Model (SM), the EWPT is a rapid crossover \cite{Csikor:1998eu} but minimal extensions of the SM can make it first-order. {By further constraining the Higgs couplings}, the {next} run of the LHC {will provide} new probes of models leading to first-order EWPT, which would have {major} implications for EW baryogenesis and therefore our understanding of the origin of the matter antimatter asymmetry of the universe~\cite{Cohen:1990it}.
 The EW baryogenesis framework relies on the existence of a strongly first-order EW phase transition~\cite{Trodden:1998ym,Morrissey:2012db}.
 The baryon asymmetry is produced in the vicinity of the EW symmetry breaking bubble walls \cite{Konstandin:2013caa} where all three Sakharov conditions~\cite{Sakharov:1967dj} are at work.
 Particle distributions depart from thermal equilibrium and CP-violating currents are converted into baryons by sphalerons~\cite{Manton:1983nd,Klinkhamer:1984di}.